landonma/Data-Management-Templates-Project/Documentation_Template/Documentation_Template_exampe.md

 2) Links/relationships to other versions of this dataset:
 https://doi.org/10.7267/678910DOI
-This is an updated version of the 2016 dataset. !!This version included two additional years of the VIIRS satellite data as well as three additional village which have been added to the Fire Free Village program.
+This is version two of a data set originally created in June 2017.
+Version two includes 1.5  additional years of the VIIRS satellite data as well as the three additional village which have been added to the Fire Free Village program.

 3) Was data derived from another source?
-This data was derived from VIIRS satellite data !! more informaion and link, !! shape file of
+This data was derived from the VIIRS active fire archive dataset and the OpenStreetMap (OSM) Indonesian political boundary shapefile.
+The satellite data can be downloaded from the NASA website by following the link and submitting a request [FIRMS Arive Download](https://firms.modaps.eosdis.nasa.gov/download/).
+The OpenStreetMap boundary shapefile can be downloaded from the following link [OSM Indonesia political boundarys](https://openstreetmap.id/en/data-openstreetmap-indonesia/shapefiles)

 4) Additional related data collected that was not included in the current data package: